tooky/kosli-playground/README.md

   for the three services.
 The `.github/workflows` files have `on: paths:` filters set, so they only run when there is a change in their respective directory (or the workflow file itself)

-- Edit the file `alpha/code/alpha.rb` so the return string from the '/' route is something other than `Alpha`
+- Edit the file `alpha/code/alpha.rb` so the return string from the `'/'` route is something other than `Alpha`

 - git add
 - git commit
 - git push

 - The CI pipeline should run successfully.
-The fake `deploy` job runs this command:
+The fake `deploy:` job runs this command:
   ```yml
   docker compose up ${{ env.SERVICE_NAME }} --wait
   ```